abhishektiwari/axioms-flask-py/docs/api.rst

 Security & Algorithm Validation
 --------------------------------

-The SDK implements multiple security best practices to prevent common JWT attacks:
+The ``axioms-flask-py`` implements multiple security best practices to prevent common JWT attacks:

 **Algorithm Validation**

-Only secure asymmetric algorithms are accepted for JWT signature verification.
-The SDK validates that:
+Only secure asymmetric algorithms are accepted for JWT signature verification. ``axioms-flask-py`` validates that:

 1. The ``alg`` header in the JWT specifies an allowed algorithm
 2. Each key is used with exactly one algorithm